insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 The **Home page** is the default page which you can view after logging in to the APPSeCONNECT portal.
 In this page you can see the snapshot of the project at a glance with respect to the activities of the user.
 ![Dashboard](/staticfiles/root/media/Dashboard.png)

-The Home page view captures the following information-
+The Home page view captures the following information -
 1. Project Basic Information
 2. Configuration Completion Details
 3. Subscription Details